-The ICAO Bulletin contains a concise account of the activities of the Organization as well as articles of interest to the aeronautical world.
+The ICAO Bulletin contains a concise account of the activities of the Organization as well as articles of interest to the aeranoutical world.

-The Bulletin will also keep you up to date on the latest ICAO publications, their contents, amendments, supplements, corrigendo, and prices.
+The Bulletin will also keep you up to date on the latest ICAO publications, their contents, amendments, supplements, corrigenda, and prices.

 Available in three separate editions: English, French and Spanish.

-Annual subscription: U.S. \$9:00 (surface mail); U.S. \$17.00 (sir mail).
+Annual subscription: U.S. \$9:00 (surface mail); U.S. \$17.00 (air mail).

+Action of the Council - 74th Session (i)

+TABLE OF CONTENTS

-THOSE OF CONTENTS Page
+TABLE OF CONTENTS Page

-INTRODUCTIO DN 1
+INTRODUCT ION 1

-I SUMMARY OF COUNCIL ACTION BY SUBJECTS 4
+II SUMMARY OF COUNCIL ACTION BY SUBJECTS

 No. 3 - Election of the President of the Council 4

 No. 5 - Election of Vice-Presidents of the Council 4

-No. 6,3 - Election of Chairmen and Members of Subsidiary Bodies of the Council 4
+No, 6,3 - Election of Chairmen and Members of Subsidiary Bodies of the Council 4

 - Air Transport Committee 4

 - Joint Support Committee 6

 - Finance Committee 6

 - Working Group on Conditions of Service 7

 - Committee on Unlawful Interference with International Civil Aviation 8

 - Filling of Vacancies on the Edward Warner Award Committee 8

 - Appointments to the Air Navigation Commission for 1972, 1973 and 1974 8

-No. 7,1 Organization of the Secretariat 9
+No. 7.1 Organization of the Secretariat 9

-- Proposal by Canada, the United Kingdom and the United States for a Technical Air Transportation Security Programme 9
+Proposal by Canada, the United Kingdom and the United States for a Technical Air Transportation

-No. 7.2 Recruitment Policy 9
+Security Programme 9

-- Secretary General's Report on his experience with the Council's Directives on Geographical Distribution and Rotation of Staff in the Secretariat as revised on
+No, 7.2 Secretary General's Report on his experience with the Council's Directives on Geographical Distribution 9

-13 March 1970 9
+and Rotation of Staff in the Secretariat as revised on 13 March 1970

-Page No. 7.4 + Conditions of Service 9 - ICAO Participation in the Quebec Medicare Plan 9 No. 10 Relations with the United Nations, Specialized Agencies and Other International Organizations 11 - Request of the International Federation of Air Traffic Controllers Associations (IFATCA) for an Invitation to the Seventh Air Navigation Conference 11 - Report of the Joint Inspection Unit on United Nations Activities in Indonesia 12 No. 10.1 Reports on Meetings of Other Organizations at which ICAO was represented 12 - Reports Covering the Period 1 January to 30 September 1971 12 No. 11.5 Documentation Policy and Practices 13 - Progress Report on the Study of Documentation Practices in ICAO 13 No. 12 Programme of Meetings in ICAO 13 - Programme of Meetings for 1972 13 - Programme of Meetings for 1973, 1974 and 1975 14 No. 12,2 - Plans for Air Navigation Meetings 14 - Request of the International Federation of Air Traffic Controllers Associations (IFACTA) for an Invitation to the Seventh Air Navigation Conference 14
+(ii) ti.
+Action of the Council - 74th Session Pag No. 7.4 ÷ Conditions of Service 9 - ICAO Participation in the Quebec Medicare Plan 9 No, 10 Relations with the United Nations, Specialized Agencies and Other International Organizations 11 Request of the International Federation of Air Traffic Controllers Associations (IFATCA) for an Invitation to the Seventh Air Navigation Conference 11 - Report of the Joint Inspection Unit on United Nations Activities in Indonesia 12 No, 10,1 - Reports on Meetings of Other Organizations at which ICAO was represented 12 Reports Covering the Period 1 January to 30 September 1971 12 No. 11.5 - Documentation Policy and Practices 13 - Progress Report on the Study of Documentation Practices in ICAO 13 No. 12 - Programme of Meetings in ICAO 13 - Programme of Meetings for 1972 13 - Programme of Meetings for 1973, 1974 and 1975 14 No. 12,2 - Plans for Air Navigation Meetings 14 Request of the International Federation of Air Traffic Controllers Associations (IFACTA) for an Invitation to the Seventh Air Navigation Conference 14

-Page No. 12.4 - Plans for Joint Financing Meetings 14 - Site, Date and Agenda for the Seventh ICAO Joint Financing Conference on North Atlantic Ocean Stations 14 No. 12,5 - Plans for Legal Meetings 14 - Legal Meetings in 1972 14 No. 13 Work Programmes of the Council and its Subsidiary Bodies 15 - Work Programme of the Council for the 75th Session 15 - Work Programme of the Air Transport and Joint Support Committees for the 75th Session 16 - Work Programme of the Air Navigation Com- mission for the 69th Session 16 - Annual Review of the Air Navigation Commission's Technical Project List 16 No. 14.1 - International Standards, Recommended Practices and Related Matters 16 - Common Applicability Date for Amendments to Annexes and Procedures for Air Navigation Services 16 NO. 14,1,1 - International Standards and Recommended Practices (SARPS) 16 - Amendment 43 to Annex 4 (Aeronautical Charts) 16 - Amendment 3 to the Second Edition of Annex 6, Part I (Operation of Aircraft - International 1.0
+Action of the Council - 74th Session (iii) Page No. 12.4 - Plans for Joint Financing Meetings 14 Site, Date and Agenda for the Seventh ICAO Joint Financing Conference on North Atlantic Ocean Stations 14 No. 12.5 - Plans for Legal Meetings 14 - Legal Meetings in 1972 14 No. 13 - Work Programmes of the Council and its Subsidiary Bodies 15 - Work Programme of the Council for the 75th Session 15 Work Programme of the Air Transport and Joint Support Committees for the 75th Session 16 - Work Programme of the Air Navigation Com- mission for the 69th Session 16 Annual Review of the Air Navigation Commission's Technical Project List 16 No. 14.1 - International Standards, Recommended Practices and Related Matters 16 - Common Applicability Date for Amendments to Annexes and Procedures for Air Navigation Services łó N0.
+14.1.1 - International Standards and Recommended Practices (SARPS) 16 - Amendment 43 to Annex 4 (Aeronautical Charts) 16 - Amendment 3 to the Second Edition of Annex 6, Part I (Operation of Aircraft - International Commercial Air Transport) 18